 This trail is often included in the Spring Wildflower Pilgrimage and for good reason.
 Cucumber Gap Trail is located in the Elkmont Camp area and is loaded with wildflowers in the Spring.

 Painted trillium, Dutchman’s Pipe, yellowwood, and papaw can all be seen along the trail.
 The elevation change is around 400’ for this 5-mile moderate hike.

 Huskey Gap Trail

-Another great trail included in the Spring Wildflower Pilgrimage, Huskey Gap Trail is 4.2 miles round trip with a trailhas a gradual elevation gain of just under 1300 feet.
+Another great trail included in the Spring Wildflower Pilgrimage, Huskey Gap Trail is 4.2 miles round trip with a trail that has a gradual elevation gain of just under 1300 feet.

 Hiking in the Smoky Mountains in the summer is one of the best ways to beat the heat.
 Every trail we have mentioned in the above sections would be acceptable to also visit in the summer, but here are a few more ideas to beat the heat you might want to add to the list.

-Rainbow Falls is found at the end of a 2.7 mile moderate trail (5.2 miles in and out) and is the highest single drop waterfall in the Smokies.
+Rainbow Falls is found at the end of a 2.7-mile moderate trail (5.2 miles in and out) and is the highest single-drop waterfall in the Smokies.
 Very popular strenuous hike in and out hike.
-Allow 3-5 hours.
-We recommend you wear excellent hiking boots and even consider a set of trekking poles if it’s wet as the trail can become slippery in parts especially after a lot of rain.

 Clingman’s Dome is one of the most popular and, yes, very likely crowded, hikes to do in the Smoky Mountains.